Pin

 Choosing Homeschool Planner Supplies

 I also love the flexibility.
-I can add and delete sections, change out forms, add photocopies of supply lists or table of contents from curriculum publishers — anything!
+I can add and delete sections, change out forms, add photocopies of supply lists, records of field trips, or table of contents from curriculum publishers — anything!
+My homeschool lessons for the entire year are separated by tab dividers and at my fingertips.

 Resources to make a traditional homeschool planner: